RobSIM37/profile2025/docs/breadcrumbs.md

 - Read this file end-to-end before any work.
 - Skim the Component Manifest (component-manifest.json) to know available building blocks and contracts.
 - Scan SPA routes (src/consts/routes.js) to map pages and guards.
+- Accessibility is a Priority: ensure features meet baseline a11y (see Accessibility Priority below) and do not regress focus, semantics, or announcements.
 - MANDATORY: Reuse existing global components/utilities in `src/components/ui/` (buttons, modal, inputs, tabs, icons, cards) instead of creating ad-hoc versions.
 If something is missing, add it to the global folder first.
 - Keep changes minimal and focused; avoid refactors unless asked or required by the task.
 - When adding reusable UI, elevate to `src/components/ui/` and add/update the manifest.